 View Product Specifications

 Researchers studying tissue repair mechanisms can review BPC-157 and TB-500 product specifications at Blackwell BioLabs.
-Both compounds are third party tested with batch specific COA documentation including HPLC purity and mass spectrometry identity confirmation.
+Both compounds are third party tested with batch-specific COA documentation including HPLC purity and mass spectrometry identity confirmation.
+See also: how to read a COA and the recovery peptides comparison.

 Research Use Only.
 All content is for informational and educational purposes regarding preclinical research.
 None of the compounds discussed have been approved by the FDA for human therapeutic use.
 This information does not constitute medical advice.